danijel-peric/ServiceFabric.Notification/README.md

 note that ServiceFabric.PubSubActors and ServiceFabric.PubSubActors.Interfaces are converted to net standard, because of Stateless services which are built in net core and broker service is using v2 remoting

+url of subscriber service on local dev machine is http://localhost:8349/

 ![alt text](https://github.com/danijel-peric/ServiceFabric.Notification/blob/master/index.jpg)